 Option A: “Space Architecture” (current name of the discipline)

-Term “space” has various meanings and uses and does not define the purpose, meaning nor the scope of the domain.
+The term “space” has various meanings and uses.
 It is not a primitive term.

 Definition of “space” by e.g., Merriam Webster (link) includes meaning related to environment beyond Earth’s atmosphere only as number 5 meaning and pointing out its multiple meanings.

-SACoS (chair and selected members) recommend not to use this term in official documentation or communication and keep this term as a casual callsign / name of the domain.

 Radiobutton